VK LAB / Cinematography Notes

 V-RAPTOR [X]

 Full global shutter: no skew on fast motion or flash.
 8K vista vision with REDCODE flexibility in post.
-A sensor that demands exposure discipline but pays back in detail and speed.
+A sensor that demands exposure discipline.

 Open guide